-American Express credit card annual fees have continued to go up.
+Annual fees for American Express credit cards have continued to go up.
 And up.
 And up.
-In exchange for these increased fees, the bank continues to pile on benefits where you can get money (in the form of statement credits) back for doing certain kinds of spending.
+In exchange for these increased fees, the bank continues to pile on benefits that let you get money back (as statement credits) for certain kinds of spending.

-Some of these rebates are for spend with specific merchants like Dell, Hilton or Saks Fifth Avenue; others are for specific types of spend such as airline fees or dining.
-These myriad bundles of credits have become so widespread that we’ve begun referring to them as Amex’s “coupon books.”
+Some of these rebates are for spending with specific merchants like Dell, lululemon, Hilton or Saks Fifth Avenue; others are for specific types of spending, such as airline fees or dining.
+These myriad bundles of credits have become so widespread that we refer to them as Amex’s “coupon books.”

-If you take full advantage of all of the “coupons”, the $695 annual fee on your Business Platinum may indeed be worth its yearly sticker price.
-However, in the real world, most of us don’t need $200 worth of Dell merchandise every 6 months and, if we’re buying stuff we don’t need or don’t even want, we’re not getting anywhere near the $400 in yearly value from this benefit.
+If you take full advantage of all of the “coupons”, the annual fee on your Business Platinum may indeed be worth its yearly sticker price.
+However, in the real world, most of us don’t need $150 worth of Dell merchandise every year.
+If we’re buying stuff we don’t need or don’t even want, we’re not getting anywhere near the $150 in yearly value from this benefit.

 So, what’s the best way to make sure that you’re getting the most value out of each of these credits?
 What can you do with your credit card’s airline incidental fee credits if you just want to buy airfare?
 What can you do with your Uber Cash if you don’t use rideshares?
 How can you still get value from all of these rebates if they cover things that you might not naturally use?